LablancaDev/LablancaDev/README.md

  ### About Me

-- 🔭I am currently finishing DAW, doing an internship in a company as a web developer.
+- 🔭I have finished my DAW studies, doing an internship in a company as a web developer.
 - 🌱 I'm currently learning React and Typescript
 - 📫How to contact me valenciano_david@hotmail.com or lablancadev@hotmail.com
 - 📄Learn about my experiences...
 Although I don't have much formal professional experience, I have worked on various projects independently and during my academic training.
 I have created a personal portfolio where I describe the technologies I am currently learning and using.
 I also show other projects I've been working on.

 ### I have knowledge about :